vikrampawar/stories/pages/AtThePark.md

 'Sir, I wanted to help you'.

 'Whaaat !!??...
 What do you mean help, what help?'.
+One could sense a bit of irriation in his voice.
+Here he was trying to woo his beloved - one would imagine, as in the present case, it looks quite untenable proposition -  and this little blot on the landscape coming in his way.

 'Sir, I noticed you were having trouble calling mam.
-I've been watching your for a while and guessed that you were going to pick up more grass before calling mam.
-I thought I'll speed up the process and also save some grass, I was getting drowned in it.'
+I've been watching you for a while and guessed that you were going to pick up more grass before calling mam.
+I thought I'll speed up the process and also save some grass, I was getting drowned in it.
+I don't think you'd like facing the park keeper after what you've done.'

-At which point, Takkarram although lots of questions came at once to him, just said, '
+At which point, lot of questions flitted through Takkarram's mind fighting for attention, and in a separate region of his brain, even several emotions were in a stuggle of their own to bubble up on top.

+At last it was shame that won.

+Takkarram felt a bit ashamed that this tiny creature has not only grasped his predicament, but is also offering a solution, and it looked like he is quite capable of carrying it out to its logical end.
+And as shame made way, his heart was filled with admiration.
+He then said with a bit more softness in his voice than before, 'I don't want any help.
+Why were you listening to our conversation in the first place?'.

+'Sir, I came to sell the peanuts.', beckoning to his basket, 'I tried to grab your attention several times discreetly by walking in between you both, but you did not notice.
+I felt there was some tension in the situation.
+I thought I'll wait for the tension to subside a bit and  then ask you to buy peanuts.So, I settled beside you waiting for the right moment.'

+'You didn't seem like you were waiting.
+You were hiding behind the mound of grass.'

+'Sir, it was the mound you created'.

+Takkarram gave start not unlike that the sacrificial goat